How Not to Bore your Reader

 Slav sucked in the filthy air, forcing his lungs to swell.
 He smashed at the panel with his foot.
 The wood gave way and he scrambled out into the air.

-If you like what you’ve read, there are plenty more tips and tricks to be learnt at This Craft Called Writing, a blog about writing, editing and being published.
+If you like what you’ve read, there are plenty more tips and tricks to be learned at This Craft Called Writing, a blog about writing, editing and being published.